vikapazyuk/react_tabs-with-router/README.md

 > Here is [the working version](https://mate-academy.github.io/react_tabs-with-router)

 1. Navigation with `Home` and `Tabs` links:
-    - should be visible on every page;
+    - should be visible on every page
-    - should highlight an active link with `is-active` class;
+    - should highlight an active link with `is-active` class
 1. `TabsPage` page should work for both `/tabs` and `/tabs/:tabId` paths (use nested routes);
     ```tsx
     <Route path="tabs">